 All children should be able to learn in an environment where they feel safe and supported.
 King’s Student Wellbeing team run programs that equip students with strategies to replace negative habits with positive practices, build resilience and adopt optimistic mindsets.
-We employ a number of incredible chaplains at King’s, who enjoy connecting with students in the schoolyard during breaks, helping to strengthen our community.
+We employ a number of incredible chaplains at King’s, who enjoy connecting with students in the schoolyard during breaks as they help to strengthen our community.

 King’s approach to pastoral care adopts a multi-layered system of support and guidance, provided by a number of members of our community.
 Every student has access to assistance and advice from teachers, Year Level Coordinators, Heads of House, chaplains and student leaders.